GodXuxilie/GodXuxilie.github.io/index.md

 ---

 ## News
-- **Sep 2023：** Two papers regarding efficient and effective robust pre-training were accepted by NeurIPS'23!
+- **Sep 2023：** Two papers regarding efficient and effective robust self-supervised pre-training were accepted by NeurIPS'23!
 - **Sep 2023：** I was invited as a reviewer for ICLR'24.
 - **Aug 2023：** I gave a talk titled as "Towards Effective and Efficient Self-Supervised Robust Pre-training" at AIGC’23 conference, Shanghai, China.